North Carolina billboard turns heads proclaiming 'real men provide'

 "Real men provide, real women appreciate it," it reads.

-The billboard is owned by Whiteheart Outdoor Advertising, according to the Triad-City Beat, but the company is not sponsoring the message.
-President Bill Whiteheart told the paper that the person who bought the advertisement space will be coming forward with a statement "in the future."
+The billboard is owned by Whiteheart Outdoor Advertising, but President Bill Whiteheart told NBC News it is not the company's message.

-Whiteheart Outdoor Advertising did not immediately return a request for comment made by NBC News.

 Meanwhile, the Whiteheart Outdoor Advertising Facebook page has become inundated with people commenting calling the sign "misogynistic" and "disgusting."